The Seattle Times Store | Art & Photo Prints

 Bridge's-eye view on opening day

-• The reflection of a just-awakened sun shivered in the wake of University of Washington shells slipping through the Lake Washington Ship Canal in a practice.
+• University of Washington shells slip through the Lake Washington Ship Canal during early-morning practice.
 (Josef Scaylea / The Seattle Times, 1967)

 • Happy hour oysters at The Walrus and the Carpenter in Ballard.
 In the background is a glass of Serge Batard Muscadet white wine.<br />